robinnaik/fpa-infra/README.md

-# fpa-infra
+# Overview
-Financial Planning App Infra - Compute, Storage, database etc.
+This repo contains terraform config for creating required infrastructure for Financial Planning Application's Frontend and Backend.
+(The config is being restructured in modules)

 # Cluster Information
 - Two separate clusters are created for each frontend and backend